neudecker-group/jedi/docs/about.rst

 Adsorbed Molecules
 ------------------
 When a molecule adsorbs onto a surface, the geometry of the adsorbate changes as compared to the relaxed molecule in the gas phase.
-As JEDI allows strain analysis for only a subset of atoms, it is possible to quantify the strain due to adsorbtion.
+As JEDI allows strain analysis for only a subset of atoms, it is possible to quantify the strain due to adsorption.

 Dynamical Strain Analyses